Canadian Immigration & Citizenship Lawyer

 Applying for Citizenship – the Residency Requirement

 Permanent residents of Canada who wish to apply for Canadian citizenship must first meet a residency requirement.
-As of June 19, 2014, the Citizenship Act has been amended to require that a permanent resident be physically present in Canada for at least four years in the six-year period before they apply.
-In addition, the permanent resident must have been physically present in Canada for at least six months in each of four years within the six year period.
-Also, the permanent resident must have filed an income tax return in Canada for at least four years within the six-year period.
-Further, the permanent resident must prove an intention to reside in Canada.
-This means that the permanent resident should not leave the country while the citizenship application is processing.
-These rules came into force in June 2015.
+The Citizenship Act requires that a permanent resident be physically present in Canada for at least three years in the five-year period before they apply.
+Time spent in Canada as a legal temporary resident prior to obtaining permanent residence will be counted as half time up to a maximum of 365 days within the five-year period.
+Also, the permanent resident must have filed an income tax return in Canada for at least three years within the five-year period, if required to do so under the Income Tax Act.

 Ability to Comprehend the English or French language

-In order to qualify for Canadian citizenship, permanent residents must also show that they have an adequate understanding of either the English or French language, which are the official languages of Canada.
-The new rules pronounced on June 19, 2014 require that a permanent resident applying for citizenship who is under the age of 65 or over the age of 13 must show an adequate knowledge of one of the official languages of Canada.
+In order to qualify for Canadian citizenship, permanent residents between the ages of 18 and 54 must also show that they have an adequate understanding of either the English or French language, which are the official languages of Canada.

 Proof of language ability is provided through the inclusion of a language test score in the citizenship application.
 The tests accepted by the citizenship authorities are the IELTS and CELPIP for the English language, and the TEF for the French language.
 The scores must show language ability at or above benchmark 4 of the Canadian Language Benchmarks for speaking and listening.
 Alternatively, the applicant can provide proof of the completion of a post-secondary educational program that was taught in the English or French language, or can provide proof of English or French as a Second Language training in Canada, indicating that the benchmark 4 ability was achieved.